adriannier/applescript-dictionary/README.md

 #### [valueForKey(aKey)](https://github.com/adriannier/applescript-dictionary/blob/master/Dictionary.applescript#L765)

 Returns the value for the specified key.
-The key must exist otherweise error 1 is raised.
+The key must exist otherwise error 1 is raised.

 #### [typeForKey(aKey)](https://github.com/adriannier/applescript-dictionary/blob/master/Dictionary.applescript#L783)

 Returns a string representing the type of the value for the specified key.
-The key must exist otherweise error 1 is raised.
+The key must exist otherwise error 1 is raised.

 #### [classForKey(aKey)](https://github.com/adriannier/applescript-dictionary/blob/master/Dictionary.applescript#L799)

 Returns the AppleScript class for the value of the specified key.
-The key must exist otherweise error 1 is raised.
+The key must exist otherwise error 1 is raised.

 #### [positionForKey(aKey)](https://github.com/adriannier/applescript-dictionary/blob/master/Dictionary.applescript#L815)

 Returns the 1-based position for the specified key.
-The key must exist otherweise error 1 is raised.
+The key must exist otherwise error 1 is raised.

 #### [indexForKey(aKey)](https://github.com/adriannier/applescript-dictionary/blob/master/Dictionary.applescript#L833)

 Returns the 0-based index for the specified key.
-The key must exist otherweise error 1 is raised.
+The key must exist otherwise error 1 is raised.

 ### Key path